-It has been almost 170 years since Joseph Smith first published the Book of Mormon.
+It has been over 170 years since Joseph Smith first published the Book of Mormon.
 To date, there is not one artifact that can be identified as being made by the people of the Book of Mormon.
 Also, there is no official map designating the location of any Book of Mormon city.
 Joseph Smith preserved an example of the supposed writing on the plates.
 No other sample of such writing has ever been found in the Americas.
 The Mormons point to the great Mayan ruins to establish that there was at one time a great civilization in southern Mexico and Guatemala.
 However, the Maya had their own pagan religion and history that has no connection to the supposed Book of Mormon people.

 14. If the basis of Mormonism is false, why does it keep growing?

 Growth is not necessarily an indication that the claims are true.
 We have only to look at the rise of the Roman Empire with its pantheon of gods to see another ideology that had even more phenomenal success.
 Part of Mormonism's growth is due to high birth rates, a large missionary force and media advertisement.
 It also appeals to many people due to its good family values and moral code.
 Most converts know very little about its actual theology and history.

 15. Is it true that the Tanners recanted everything they've said and returned to the LDS Church?

 No, the Tanners have been active members of a Christian church in Salt Lake City for decades.
 Jerald was a committed Christian up until his death in 2006.
 Sandra Tanner continues to lead the ministry and has no intention of ever returning to the LDS Church.